Skurks/Skurks/README.md

 * Heart on my sleeve.
 Call me out in the moment if I seem too intense

 ## What interests do you have when you're not working?
-* Exploring the world and being random with my wife [Aly](https://www.instagram.com/aljskurka/)
+* Exploring the world with my wife [Aly] & preparing for our new Son on NYE (https://www.instagram.com/aljskurka/)
 * Trying to stay a [scratch golfer](https://www.cdga.org/peer.asp?cmd=view&uid=6383196&id=)
 * Training & playing with my pup [Birdie](https://www.instagram.com/birdielegriff/)
 * Hosting & managing my [Airbnb side hustle](https://www.airbnb.com/rooms/6229085)